We Love Doodles

 The last thing you need is an emergency trip to the vet for the poisoning on top of an ongoing skin condition.
 Another consideration is that castor oil for dogs with dry skin takes time to work.
 Carefully rub the castor oil into your dog’s skin, taking care to avoid the eyes and mouth.

 Then let it stand for five to ten minutes.
-While waiting, we recommend supervising your dog because if they’re anything like ours, they may try to wash the foreign substance off.
+While waiting, we recommend supervising your dog because if they’re anything like ours, they may try to lick the foreign substance off.
 In a castor oil bath, that can be dangerous.

-The other is that over-bathing your dog can make the problem worse because it strips your dog’s fur of the oils it needs to stay hydrated.
+The other reason is that over-bathing your dog can make the problem worse as it strips your dog’s fur of the oils it needs to stay hydrated.
 So, if you’re using castor oil for dogs with dry skin, consult with your vet to find out how often you should do this.

 More Dog Guides: Can Dogs Have Sesame Oil and What Should I Do If My Dog Ate Coconut Oil?